Desarrollo-CeSPI/mo_server_reverse_proxy_cache/README.md

 ## Recipes

-This cookbook provides two recipes:
+This cookbook provides three recipes:

-* default: this recipe can be used just by setting the appropiate attributes.
+* **default**: this recipe can be used just by setting the appropiate attributes.
-* from_databag: this recipe uses data bags to configure the server.
+* **from_databag**: this recipe uses data bags to configure the server.
+* **nginx**: sets up Nginx as a reverse proxy with SSL support when required.

+### default

+Installs Varnish using just attributes.

 ### from_databag